 I really liked almost all of the books and authors that I had to read at school in Year 12, including Eça de Queirós, Fernando Pessoa and Sophia de Mello Breyner.
 That wasn’t the case of Vergílio Ferreira, though.
 I still keep Aparição on my shelves, because it’s full of notes and I want to give it a second chance one day.
 Maybe I’ll like it more now that I’m older.
 The protagonist of the story is Alberto Soares, who contemplates his life.
 He recalls the time he spent in Évora as a teacher, his existentialist theories and his relationship with Sofia.

 A Game of Thrones by George R.R.
 Martin

 I have mentioned the fantasy book series A Song of Ice and Fire quite a few times.
 However, I don’t think I have ever focused solely on the first book in the series.
-It introduces the reader to the fictional worlds of Westeros and Essos.
+It introduces readers to the fictional worlds of Westeros and Essos.
 Westeros is divided in seven kingdoms, each one of them having a lord protector, who serves the king sitting on the Iron Throne.
 That king is Robert Baratheon, who won a rebellion against the Targaryens years beforehand.
 The book is written from various points of view and is full of political machinations.
 The plot is gripping and the characters are complex and multifaceted, even the ones closer to be considered the heroes.
-I probably didn’t need to explain all this, because even if you’ve never read the book, there is a huge chance you’ve heard about the TV series.
+I probably need not have explained all this, because even if you’ve never read the book, there is a huge chance you’ve heard about the TV series.

 Have you read any of these books?
 What are your opinions on them?
 Tell me in the comments!